Labour says Sunak’s TV interview on D-Day was ‘dereliction of duty’

 “Our country deserves so much better than out-of-touch, desperate Rishi Sunak and his chaotic Tory Party.”

-Political cut and thrust had largely been suspended over as the 80th anniversary of D-Day took centre stage, and Mr Sunak appeared in his prime ministerial capacity at various commemoration events.
+Political cut and thrust had largely been paused on Thursday morning as the 80th anniversary of D-Day took centre stage, and Mr Sunak appeared in his prime ministerial capacity at various commemoration events.

-Tory sources had played down the diplomatic impact of the PM’s absence in Normandy later on Thursday, pointing out he will be meeting other G7 leaders next week at a summit in Italy.
+Tory sources had played down the diplomatic impact of the PM’s absence in Normandy later in the day, pointing out he will be meeting other G7 leaders next week at a summit in Italy.

 Mr Sunak had used his interview with Mr Brand to reject Labour accusations that he “lied” by saying the party would hike taxes by £2,000 – claims which were later criticised by the UK statistics watchdog.